2025 World Series: Los Angeles Dodgers

 As the third-best division winner by record, the Dodgers hosted and swept the sixth-seeded Cincinnati Reds in the Wild Card Series in two games.
 They then defeated the second-seeded Philadelphia Phillies in four games in the National League Division Series, highlighted by an errant throw by Orion Kerkering that gave the Dodgers the series walk-off win.
 In the National League Championship Series, they dispatched the postseason's overall top seed in the Milwaukee Brewers in a four-game sweep.
 They allowed just four runs in the series and it was their first sweep in a seven-game series since sweeping the New York Yankees in the 1963 World Series.
-Unlike the 2024 team, which was reliant on relief pitching, the 2025 Dodgers' team strength was their starting pitchers, due to the signing of Snell, a return to pitching from two-way superstar Ohtani, a healthy second half of the season from Tyler Glasnow (who was absent from the team's playoff run the previous year due to an elbow injury), and a full season of Yoshinobu Yamamoto.
-Throughout the postseason, the staff pitched into the sixth inning in every start but one and did not allow more than three earned runs.
 After hitting three home runs and pitching six shutout innings with ten strikeouts in the decisive Game 4 of the NLCS, Ohtani won the NLCS MVP Award.
-They entered the World Series winners of 24 of their previous 30 games (regular season and playoffs).
+Unlike the 2024 team, which was reliant on relief pitching, the 2025 Dodgers' team strength was their starting pitchers, due to the signing of Snell, a return to pitching from two-way superstar Ohtani, a healthy second half of the season from Tyler Glasnow (who was absent from the team's playoff run the previous year due to an elbow injury), and a full season of Yoshinobu Yamamoto; providing depth were also Emmet Sheehan and Clayton Kershaw, both of whom were productive throughout the season.
+Throughout the postseason, the starting staff pitched into the sixth inning in every start but one and did not allow more than three earned runs.
+The Dodgers entered the World Series winners of 24 of their previous 30 games (regular season and playoffs).

 This was the Dodgers' 23rd World Series appearance and the fifth in nine seasons (2017, 2018, 2020, 2024, 2025).
 They were the first reigning World Series champion to reach the World Series since the 2009 Phillies and were looking to become the first repeat champions since the 1998–2000 Yankees, as well as the first in the National League to repeat since the 1975–1976 Reds.